Uzbekistan at the FIFA World Cup

-Uzbekistan will appear in the finals of the FIFA World Cup for the first time in 2026.
-On 5 June 2025, they qualified for the finals for the first time after an 0–0 away draw over the United Arab Emirates.
+Uzbekistan appeared in the FIFA World Cup for the first time in 2026.
+On 5 June 2025, they qualified for the finals for the first time after an 0–0 away draw with the United Arab Emirates.
 This makes Uzbekistan the first Central Asian nation, as well as the third former Soviet republic after Russia and Ukraine, to qualify for the World Cup.